atouloupis/Masternodes/Welcome file.md

 ## What to do

 Before runnning the script you must :
-- Install the wallet of the blockchain projet you want to invest
+- Install the wallet of the blockchain projet you want to invest, run it and wait for the full blockchain sync
 - Buy the necessary collateral (locked cryptocoin) needed to run the masternode.
-Choose the right exchange to do this.
+Choose the right exchange to do this
 - Send those coin to the wallet
-- Create a masternode in the wallet et send the exact amount needed of collateral to the masternode address (depends on the
+- Create a masternode in the wallet et send the exact amount needed of collateral to the masternode address (depends on the blockchain project)
+- In the debug console,

 ## Rename a file